aaronr7734/team-8-project/reports/report-06.md

 For this week, I downloaded Django and ReactJS in order to set up what I needed to jump start the beginning of the coding process.
 During the meeting, I participated in the creation of the UML diagrams and establishing each part of functionality on the website.
 Though we didn't start coding this week, I discussed with team about the different frameworks we wanted to use.
 This includes ReactJS, Django, Backbone, and Bootstrap.
 I also touched base on how the front page is going to be designed, which has helped our project become more crystallized.

 2. Project Retrospective

+**Appreciations**: Chase did an amazing job drawing the UML diagram and helping the team shape the deliverable.
+**Successes**: We are on track to meeting our goals and the communication has improved.
+**Failures**: It was difficult to make some decisions **Barriers**: Discussing and setting up the frameworks is taking longer than expected.
+**What should we do next time**: I think we could use ClickUp to be more organized with tasks and where we are in the process.

 3. Next Steps